 Amy Getz, M.A., Manager, Systems Implementation for Higher Education

 Dana Center Role

-Amy’s work focuses on supporting systems and institutions to modernize entry-level college mathematics programs through working with state and regional systems to implement the Dana Center Mathematics Pathways (formerly the New Mathways Project).
-She leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support mathematics pathways.
-Amy also works with peer organizations to establish collaborations in support of mathematics pathways.
-She led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.
+Amy’s work focuses on supporting systems and institutions to modernize entry-level college mathematics programs.
+This work ranges from addressing obstacles in state policy to changing institutional practices and improving mathematics curriculum and instruction.
+Amy leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
+She also works with peer organizations to establish collaborations in support of math pathways.
+Amy led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.

 Before Joining the Dana Center